 Residential Building Permit applications submitted to the Town on or after March 1, 2012 must comply with the 2012 NC State Residential Code (except as noted above regarding the electrical code).
 During the transitional period, up to February 29, 2012, builders should identify which Code they wish to utilize at the time of the permit application submittal.
 Commercial Building Permit applications will follow a similar transition and will be effective beginning June 1, 2012.
 Prior/existing approved and active permits will continue to be allowed to utilize the NC State Building Code under which they were originally approved.

 For more information regarding Building Inspections and scheduling of Inspections, you may contact Town Hall at 910-328-1349.

 *If your dwelling is located in a subdivision/neighborhood with a homeowners association (HOA) or property owner association (POA) please make sure your plans do not conflict with HOA/POA covenants first.

 Crossover Permit Documents

-Owners of private property may apply to rebuild their beach accesses by first applying for a
+Owners of private property may apply for a permit to rebuild their beach accesses by completing the follow steps:

 a.
 Required application and documents are found here: